 - The Dog Bites Back

-- Even Evil Has Standards: One of Szell's henchman turns his head terrified when Szell tortures Babe with his dental instruments.
+- Even Evil Has Standards: One of Szell's henchmen turns his head away, terrified, when Szell tortures Babe with his dental instruments.

 - Faux Affably Evil: Szell.